spettersson/splunk4patientprivacy/README.md

 Detections built to work together to surface potential privacy violations.
 They fall into two categories:

 - **Observation Triggering** – Searching and correlates events to identify observations, which indicate a notable behaviour.
-- **Alert Triggering** – Groups observations over time to raise high-confidence alerts.
+- **Alert Triggering** – Groups observations over time and makes a risk assessment, raising high-confidence alerts.

 ### 📊 Dashboards
 Prebuilt Splunk dashboards for visualizing, reviewing, and investigating observations and alerts.